Sleep Gummies

 From breakfast to lunch and everything in between, eating quickly is a common habit.
 But, it's not the most effective for weight loss [9].

 This also ties in with the above point, as we generally find it hard to gauge when we're full if we're busy on our phones while eating.
-In the long run, this means we can engage in overeating on a regular basis, which can make losing weight quite difficult.
+In the long run, this means we can engage in overeating regularly, which can make losing weight quite difficult.

 Instead, try putting your phone down while eating and simply enjoying the meal and the company.
 Regular meals with loved ones have been proven to foster healthy eating habits and can ensure you're staying connected to your hunger and fullness responses [10].

-This is why Juniper's Weight Reset Program was created — to help you achieve long-term weight loss with a mixture of breakthrough medication, which regulates digestion, reduces your appetite and lowers your set point, and behavioural changes guided by our team of allied health practitioners.
+This is why Juniper's Weight Reset Program was created — to help you achieve long-term weight loss with a mixture of breakthrough medication, which regulates digestion and reduces your appetite, and behavioural changes guided by our health coaches and doctors.

 The holistic program teaches you how to change your relationship with food and exercise and gives you the tools to make long-term changes for lasting weight loss.
 This means once you've lost weight, you'll also have the knowledge of how to continue to make healthy choices in the future.